TatoEb/OVPN/updX100.md

-H29FjTqdFf
+xQEXyFGWRm
-RV7QnE9JNW
+tvBTbBgUAd
-# These are credentials for a 24h-trial-account of CyberGhost VPN [valid until 07/02/2025, 12:00]
+# These are credentials for a 24h-trial-account of CyberGhost VPN [valid until 08/02/2025, 12:00]